mmurygin/notes/sre/troubleshooting.md

     * What went well
     * What did we learned

-## Prepare
-1. Create an incident response policy
-    * including escalation policy
-    * communication chanell
-    * contact list
-1. Have mitigation steps for as more outages as possible.
-1. It's good to have playbooks for every alert
-1. Train team and explore how the incident was handled.
-    * role game
-    * controlled emergency
-    * hands-on exercises / labs

-## Analyzing and reducing the amount of incidents
+### Analyzing and reducing the amount of incidents
 1. Keep a History of Outages
 1. Ask the Big, Even Improbable, Question: What if...?
 1. Encourage Proactive Testing